konradzdeb/blog/content/post/2012-02-01-amusing-way-to-get-user-input-windows-in-r/index.md

+# Amusing way to get user input windows in R
+Konrad
+2012-02-01

 In an unlikely scenario that beautiful
 <a href="http://shiny.rstudio.com/" target="_blank" rel="noopener">Shiny
 </a>apps do not meet your analytical requirements and developing a